neulab/AfricanVoices/code/alignment/README.md

 ## Aligning Audiobooks
 Audiobooks are large speech files that usually contain a lot of "sentences".
-To segment them into smaller chunks for use in TTS and ASR applications, follow the instructions below.
+Speech recognition and synthesis training systems require well aligned, relatively short examples of audio and text [1].
+To segment them into smaller chunks.
+Follow the instructions below to align your text:

 ## Setup and installation
 1. Clone and install [CMU_Wilderness](https://github.com/festvox/datasets-CMU_Wilderness).
 You should stop at the make dependencies section.